Roasted Cornish Hens

 - Bake as instructed in the recipe below.
 Let sit about 5 minutes at room temp, then serve.

-How Long to Roast Cornish Hens
+How Long to Roast Cornish Hens in Oven

-At 400º F a 1.5-pound cornish hen should take about 50 minutes to bake.
+At 400º F a 1.5-pound Cornish hen should take about 50 minutes to bake.
 The final time depends on the size, but the internal temp should reach 165º F with a thermometer.

 Is High Heat or Low Heat Better?